JimDesu/basis-lang/spec.md

 Memory allocation has a default and an override.
 The default is the **frame-bound region**: storage is drawn from a region tied to the current frame and freed at frame retirement.
 The default requires no syntax — `# []Int32 x <- $[1, 2, 3]` constructs a runtime-length buffer whose three-element data area lives in the current frame's region.

-When the user needs non-default storage — heap allocation for data that outlives the frame, an arena scoped to a logical phase, a pool with a recycling discipline — the `\` qualifier post-fixes the construction expression with the allocator value to use:
+When the user needs non-default storage — heap allocation for data that outlives the frame, an arena scoped to a logical phase, a pool with a recycling discipline — the `\` qualifier post-fixes the construction with the allocator value to use:

     # []Int32 x <- $[1, 2, 3] \ heapAlloc
     # ^Cache p  <- (Cache: arg1, arg2) \ heapAlloc

 The allocator (here `heapAlloc`) is a first-class value: an in-scope name of a type that implements the `Allocator` class. **Bringing an allocator into scope does nothing on its own** — the value is used only when the user writes `\ allocator-expr` at a construction site.
 No ambient context affects allocation; every non-default allocation event is visible at the source where it happens.

-The `\` qualifier is **per-construction-expression**, not per-statement or per-frame.
+The `\` qualifier is **per-construction**, not per-statement or per-frame.
 Different constructions on different statements may use different allocators:

     # []Int32 a <- $[1, 2, 3] \ heapAlloc
     # []Int32 b <- $[4, 5, 6]                ; this one uses the frame region